 For one thing, if you’re going to go with the old-fashioned nomenclature for the widely accepted gender binary, then “Gentlemen” would be the contrast category beside “Ladies.”

 But we don’t see “Gentlemen” in the gym (or anywhere much, for that matter, besides “gentlemen’s clubs,” which, last I checked, were a fancy name for strip clubs).

 More than involving an asymmetry in the application of categories, we should be concerned about locker rooms for “Ladies” because the word “ladies” has a disempowering effect.
-It calls to mind “ladies who lunch” or ladies who need gentlemen to throw down coats over the mud so they (the ladies) can have a clear, mudless path to the horse-drawn carriage and not dirty their fine silk shoes.
+It calls to mind “ladies who lunch” or ladies who need gentlemen to throw down coats over the mud so they (the ladies) can

 It sort of has the same impact as the color pink (see my discussion of pink here).
 Harmless in itself, but heavy with social meaning and a fairly Victorian ideal of femininity.

 This isn’t the message or image we need as we enter the gym to do things that make us healthy, strong, and capable.

 Sam has blogged about ladylike values before.
 She talks about the mismatch between ladylike values and athletic values.
 She lists a few clashes:

 - Performance clothes aren’t “ladylike” (tight and no petticoats).

 - Acting confident and commanding, as most sports require, isn’t especially ladylike either.
 Ladies are quiet (unless gossiping) and should really just sit politely and look pretty.